Ewan-D/beginnersBase11ty/README.md

 # A starting point for someone who is new to ssg's & 11ty.
 _this project is a work in progress_

-If you have any experiance I would recommend that you go to 11ty's base starter instead.
+If you have any experience I would recommend that you go to 11ty's base starter instead.
 If on the other hand you can identify with what is written below let me know :)